 Lisa Swales joined Pryers Solicitors as a partner, in October 2019.

-She brings with her many years experience as a clinical negligence lawyer, having initially trained under Neil Fearn at Ison Harrison Solicitors.
-After this, she joined Neil as a newly qualified solicitor at Simpson Millar LLP.
+She brings with her many years experience as a clinical negligence lawyer, having initially trained at Ison Harrison Solicitors.
+After this, she joined Simpson Millar LLP as a newly qualified solicitor.
 In 2012 she was promoted to Associate and in 2015 she was made a partner.

 Areas of Specialism

 Lisa has experience working on wide variety of medical negligence claims and has significant experience handling birth injury claims.
 She recently settled a claim for a child who suffers from cerebral palsy for in excess of 15 million pounds.
 She also has a particular interest in cases involving shoulder dystocia which lead to a diagnosis of Erbs Palsy and attempts to support those affected by Erbs Palsy by raising money for charity.

 Lisa has a wide range of experience in general clinical negligence claims too, including: